 Wind farms are also being constructed offshore in water where there is consistent wind speed much of the time.
 The wind blows stronger and steadier over water than land.
 There are no obstacles on the water to block the wind.
 There is a lot of wind energy available offshore.
 Offshore wind farms are built in the shallow waters off the coast of major lakes and oceans using fixed-bottom designs, and using floating designs for deeper water.
-Offshore turbines are much larger and produce more electricity than turbines on land, generating up to 15 MW of electrical power per turbine.
+Offshore turbines are much larger and produce more electricity than turbines on land, generating up to 16 MW of electrical power per turbine.
 However, construction can be difficult and expensive.
 Large cables that carry the electricity must be laid on the bottom and will travel to shore.

 The U.S. welcomed its first offshore wind farm in 2016.
 The Deepwater Wind Project, southeast of Block Island, Rhode Island, came online in August of 2016.
 This five-turbine, 30-megawatt farm can power 17,000 homes.
 Several more offshore turbines are in the works on the Atlantic coastline.
 Dominion Energy completed construction on a two-turbine pilot project in Federal waters off of the coast of Virginia Beach, VA.
 These two turbines can provide enough power for 3,000 homes.
-Dominion Energy is also building an additional 2.6 GW offshore wind project beginning in 2024.
-Additional wind farms are planned for New England as well.
+Dominion Energy is also building an additional 2.6 GW offshore wind project that began in 2024.
+Additional wind farms are planned for the Atlantic coast as well.
+Vineyard Wind 1 is the nations first utility-scale offshore wind project, which will provide energy for over 400,000 homes in Massachusetts.